Wes1262/RetroNews/readme.md

 > Example: `./archive/`...`/attachments/thumbnails/Radeon-9700-Pro-box.png`<br>

 Floating images **must** have a _width_ of `33%` and they can be attached to both the _left_ and _right_ margins.
-Instead, block images must be centered and their width should be determined automatically by _github_.
+Instead, block images must be centered and their width should be determined automatically by _GitHub_.

 **Simple floating image:**